Order of Christian Initiation for Adults (O.C.I.A.)

-Are you interested in becoming Catholic or simply learning more about what the Catholic Church teaches, then Becoming Catholic (R.C.I.A.) is for you!
+Are you interested in becoming Catholic or simply learning more about what the Catholic Church teaches, then Becoming Catholic (O.C.I.A.) is for you!

-The Rite of Christian Initiation of Adults (RCIA) is for unbaptized adults who seek initiation into the Catholic Church through Baptism, Eucharist, and Confirmation.
-RCIA is also for adults who are baptized, whether Catholic or not, and seek full initiation into the Catholic Church through Eucharist, Reconciliation, and Confirmation.
-While the RCIA process is primarily for these groups, all parishioners and guests who want to update their faith are welcome to attend our meetings.
+The Order of Christian Initiation of Adults (RCIA) is for unbaptized adults who seek initiation into the Catholic Church through Baptism, Eucharist, and Confirmation.
+OCIA is also for adults who are baptized, whether Catholic or not, and seek full initiation into the Catholic Church through Eucharist, Reconciliation, and Confirmation.
+While the OCIA process is primarily for these groups, all parishioners and guests who want to update their faith are welcome to attend our meetings.

 Inquiry: The initial period of asking questions, seeking answers, and learning more before you decide to enter the Catholic Church.

 Catechumenate: Those who decide to enter the Church and are being trained for a life in Christ are called catechumens, an ancient name from the early Church.
 In this stage, you’re developing your faith and growing more in knowledge about Catholic faith and life.